Five Tips Before Filing for Divorce

 Getting divorced is a major, life-altering decision.
 You should have as much relevant information as possible to assess the impact of this decision and determine whether you want to proceed.
 Below are five tips you need to know before you decide to file for divorce.

-- Speak to an Experienced Divorce Attorney
+- Speak to an Experienced Divorce Lawyer

 Filing for divorce without the assistance of counsel is extremely risky.
-Even with an uncontested divorce, there are filing deadlines, pertinent documents that must be submitted to the court, some type of agreement reached between you and your spouse concerning assets and liabilities, etc. Retaining an experienced Houston divorce attorney helps take some of the burden off your shoulders.
+Even with an uncontested divorce, there are filing deadlines, pertinent documents that must be submitted to the court, some type of agreement reached between you and your spouse concerning assets and liabilities, etc. Retaining an experienced Houston divorce lawyer helps take some of the burden off your shoulders.
 They can also provide invaluable counsel and support during the divorce process.

 - Establish a Bank Account in Your Name that Only You Can Access

 Finances often comprise one of the biggest points of contention in divorce.
 Some spouses, upon receiving divorce papers, take retaliatory action such as withdrawing large sums of money from a jointly-owned bank account or even running up massive credit card bills in order to increase the financial liability you could be obligated to pay off once the divorce is finalized.
 This is why it makes sense to establish a bank account that it is in your name only.
 You need to be sure you have access to funds to cover expenses once you file for divorce that will help protect you against short-sighted actions by your soon-to-be-ex-spouse.